bigict/ProFOLD2/README.md

   $./env/bin/python trainer.py --prefix=OUTPUT_DIR
   ```

-  There are a lot of parameters to can tuning, run
+  There are a lot of parameters, you can run

   ```bash
   $./env/bin/python trainer.py -h